Darth-Knoppix/python-exercises/sns-sqs-pubsub/README.md

 ## How?

-Run localstack - `docker run --rm -p 4566:4566 -p 4571:4571 -e DEFAULT_REGION=eu-west-1 localstack/localstack` to emulate AWS and copy `.env.development` to `.env`
+Run localstack - `docker run --rm -p 4566:4566 -p 4571:4571 -e DEFAULT_REGION=eu-west-1 localstack/localstack` in addition to the app itself `docker-compose build` then `docker-compose up`.

+**Both localstack and the app must be running for this to work**